alexlaurence/CLARA/README.md

 # CLARA
-_Convolutional Learning for Awake Rodent-MRI Analysis_
+_Convo-Net Learning for Awake Rodent-MRI Analysis_

-Alexander Laurence (a.laurence@celestial.tokyo)
+Alexander Laurence (alexander.adamlaurence@gmail.com)

 CLARA is an AI-driven tool to visually inspect for BOLD-signal intensity dropouts in awake rodent fMRI slices.
 Essentially you input NIfTI files, run the image classifier, and recieve a list of noisy slices.